AvalonAce/Myra/.swm/proper-conventions.c1pzvwy0.sw.md

 ## Commenting

 Comments should be kept concise and small if embedded into code.
-If larger blocks of comments are needed, such as the beginning of the file or to explain a section of code, using dashes to separated a block of lines is preferred.
+If larger blocks of comments are needed, such as the beginning of the file or to explain a section of code, using dashes to separate a block of lines is preferred.

 <SwmSnippet path="/command/QUERY.py" line="91">